matteounitn/cv/cv.md

 *Junior Research Scientist* $\bullet$ *Feb, 2021 - Present*

-Security analysis of the TLS deployments of [IPZS](https://www.ipzs.it) projects, TLS Analysis in Android Apps and TLS tool enhancement within the Security & Trust research unit.
+<p style="text-align: justify;">Security analysis of the TLS deployments of <a href="https://www.ipzs.it">IPZS</a> projects, TLS Analysis in Android Apps and TLS tool enhancement within the Security & Trust research unit.</p>

 ---

 *Internship* $\bullet$ *Feb, 2020 - May, 2020*

-Study and improvement of TLS analysis tools within the Security & Trust research unit.
+<p style="text-align: justify;">Study and improvement of TLS analysis tools within the Security & Trust research unit.</p>

 ---